 A compact folder with a minimalist design, this low-profile knife from CRKT pairs low-profile styling with excellent utility and an interesting backstory.
 Named after Ernest Hemingway’s 38-foot long boat, the Pilar is a tribute to the world-famous author’s penchant for the outdoors, with a capable function that the outfit believes will stand up to the challenges Hemingway would have encountered in his daily endeavors, whether he’s hunting game, fishing at Michigan’s lakes, or penning a new story.

-- Thumb slot blade Deployment
+- Ambidextrous: Thumb slot allows blade opening with either hand

 Leatherman Juice CS3

 Ask most people what they most frequently use a multi-tool for, chances are, the answer will revolve around opening stuff.
 From packages and beer bottles to canned goods and wine, that’s just the need that regularly comes up.
 So why carry a thick and bulky Swiss Army Knife around?
 The Leatherman Juice CS3 drills down the multi-tool to the essentials, combining spring-assist scissors, a can opener, a bottle opener, and a corkscrew in a durable aluminum handle that measures a compact 3.45 inches when closed.
 If you’re looking to downsize your everyday carry to the basics, this is for you.

 - OPEN IT ALL: The perfect tool for campsites, kitchen drawers or picnic bags; Includes a can opener,...